Access to Quality Services

 Toolkit for Professionals and Individuals

-Access our Service Provider Toolkit to find recommendations, tips, and resources for professionals and the individuals they serve living with blindness and low vision.
-Download our Service Provider Toolkit.
+Access the Service Provider Toolkit to find recommendations, tips, and resources for professionals and the individuals they serve living with blindness and low vision.
+Download the Service Provider Toolkit.

 VisionAware provides important online resources, plus a hotline to call for help and connect individuals with blindness and vision loss with vision rehabilitation services.